SCC81: Sustainable Small Ruminant Production in the Southeastern U.S.

 Statement of Issues and Justification

-Small ruminants remain a vital component of many small farms in the Southeastern U.S. providing milk, meat and fiber, as well as a means to control brush.
-In addition to conventional and ethnic markets, there is a growing demand for grass finished, organic, and local meat products (USDA, NASS, 2012, 2015).
-Small ruminants have been in decline partly due to an increasing challenge in internal parasites due to loss of effective dewormers and warmer temperatures much of the year.
-Small ruminants in much of the U.S. are exposed to gastrointestinal nematodes (GIN) when grazing pastures in warm, humid conditions or irrigated pastures.
-Minimizing the use of pharmaceutical products and focusing on other means of control (Whitley et al., 2014) such as fungus feeding addresses both conventional and organic production.
+Small ruminants remain a vital component of many small farms in the Southeastern U.S., providing milk, meat, and fiber, as well as a means to control brush.
+In addition to conventional and ethnic markets, there is a growing demand for grass-finished, organic, and local meat products (USDA, NASS, 2012, 2015).
+Small ruminants are challenged by gastrointestinal nematodes (GIN) due to loss of effective dewormers and warmer temperature much of the year.
+Minimizing the use of anthelmintics and focusing on other means of control (Whitley et al., 2014) such as fungus feeding addresses both conventional and organic production.
 The most promising means of GIN control is genetic resistance, or an animal’s ability to resist infection with GIN.
-The National Sheep Improvement Program (NSIP) includes estimated breeding values (EBVs) for parasite resistance as worm egg count (Aaron, 2014) in the Katahdin breed and to a lesser degree other breeds and goats.
-Research is needed on the value of EBVs, selection criteria for EBVs and relationships among EBVs for parasite resistance and other production traits (ASI, 2016), as well as wider use of EBVs by goats that are plagued by GIN to a greater degree than sheep.
+The National Sheep Improvement Program (NSIP) includes estimated breeding values (EBVs) for parasite resistance as worm egg count (Aaron, 2014) in sheep and goats.
+Research is needed on combining genomics with EBVs, consideration of additional EBVs of economic importance as well as wider use of EBVs by goats that are plagued by GIN to a greater degree than sheep.
 It is important to understand how the immune system functions in susceptible and resistant animals to fine tune selection for resistance.
-And, while the group has made great strides on forage management and condensed tannin rich forages such as sericea lespedeza (Coffey et al. 2007) for GIN control, further research is needed to examine the importance of native plants with secondary plant compounds, and meeting both production goals and GIN control with existing GIN important forages and grazing systems.
+And, while the group has made great strides on forage management and condensed tannin-rich forages such as sericea lespedeza (Coffey et al., 2007) for GIN control, further research is needed to examine the importance of native plants with secondary plant compounds and meeting both production goals and GIN control with existing GIN-important forages and grazing systems.
+Similarly, little is known on integrating small ruminants and silvopasture.
+Trees provide shade to increase animal welfare particularly during summer months, opportunities for better forages to graze, and another revenue source.

-Utilization of gastrointestinal nematode (GIN) control methods including selective deworming, forage/grazing management, and animal selection for GIN resistance
+Utilization of gastrointestinal nematode (GIN) control methods including feeding Duddingtonia flagrans, forage/grazing management, and animal selection for GIN resistance.

 Procedures and Activities

-Objective 1: Methods of GIN control will include genetic selection, forage/grazing management, and selective deworming or the strategic use of anthelmintics.
-Other control methods may include condensed tannin containing forages, grazing systems, and nematode-trapping fungi.
-Participating agencies include Fort Valley State University (GA), USDA ARS Booneville and the University of Arkansas (AR), West Virginia University (WV), University of Maryland (MD), Tuskegee University (AL), Delaware State University (DE), Virginia State University (VA), and Louisiana State University (LA).
-Collaborating institutions to examine GIN resistant genetics and relationships among the EBVs generated by NSIP are AL, AR, WV, DE, GA.
-The development of genetic markers or polymorphisms and association with resistant genetic phenotypes will be explored by AR, WV and collaborators.
+Objective 1: Methods of GIN control will include genetic and genomic selection, forage/grazing management, and selective deworming or the strategic use of anthelmintics and alternatives.
+Other control methods may include condensed tannin-containing forages, grazing systems, and nematode-trapping fungi (D. flagrans).
+Participating agencies include Fort Valley State University (GA), USDA ARS Booneville, West Virginia University (WV), University of Maryland Eastern Shore (MD), Tuskegee University (AL), Delaware State University (DE), Virginia State University (VA), Louisiana State University (LA), North Carolina State University (NC), Langston University (OK), Florida A&M University (FL), Prairie View A&M University (TX), and Tennessee State University (TN).
+Collaborating institutions to examine GIN resistant genetics and genotypes and relationships among the EBVs generated by NSIP are AR, WV, NC, DE, GA.
+The development of genomic enhanced EBVs and resistant genetic phenotypes will be explored by AR, WV, and collaborators.
 Trials at WV will measure specific immune responses of resistant breeds during a primary and challenge infection with Haemonchus contortus to elucidate mechanisms of immunity.
-Institutions to examine integration of nonchemical control of GIN in conventional and organic production systems include GA, AR and LA (fungus).
-Studies involving condensed tannin containing forages including birdsfoot trefoil, sericea lespedeza and native legumes will occur at all participating agencies to evaluate potential both as a forage (grazing schemes and fed fresh) and processed (hay, haylage, silage, pellets).
+Institutions to examine the best use of D. flagrans (BioWorma), which recently became available in the U.S., and integration of nonchemical control of GIN in conventional and organic production systems include GA, AR, LA, OK, FL, TX, TN, AL, and VA .
+One aspect of Bioworma use to be addressed is the necessity of daily feeding, such as if dietary inclusion every other day might suffice.
+Dose used will be based on manufacturer recommendations.
+Important measures in these Bioworma studies include Famacha score, fecal egg count, larval recovery from cultured feces, body weight change, examining feeding periods during lambing to dams, and to offspring at weaning (approximately 60 to 120 days of age occurring in winter, spring, or summer).
+Studies involving condensed tannin containing forages including birdsfoot trefoil, sericea lespedeza, and native legumes will occur at all participating agencies to evaluate potential both as a forage (grazing schemes and fed fresh) and processed (hay, haylage, silage, pellets).
+That is, forages containing condensed tannins can be used in a variety of ways, such as grazing, feeding of hay, and use of commercially available sericea lespedeza pellets.
 The results of these trials will lead to an integrated strategy for controlling worms on commercial and breeding operations that manage conventionally or organically.

-Objective 2: Cool-season and warm-season annual and perennial forages, including native grasses and legumes will be established in conventional and organic pasture, evaluated and compared to determine forage availability and quality, stocking rate, and animal performance during different stages of production by AR and GA for sheep or goat production systems.
-At AL, silvopasture systems with and without annual forages will be examined for goat production, and AR and GA will consider benefits of silvopasture for sheep and cattle.
-GA and AR will examine use of natives in a pasture system for pollinator benefits as well as improving diversity of the pasture system, providing additional quality summer grazing and possible control of GIN at the pasture life cycle stage.
-Native and other varieties of sericea lespedeza will be examined in a pasture system as a summer grazing/hay crop for small ruminants by GA and AR.
-Supplementation with low cost feeds will occur at DE, VA, MD, and University of Virgin Islands (VI).
+Objective 2: Cool-season and warm-season annual and perennial forages, including native grasses and legumes, will be established in conventional and organic pasture, evaluated and compared to determine forage availability and quality, stocking rate, and animal performance during different stages of production by AR and GA for sheep or goat production systems.
+At AL, silvopasture systems (mixed pines and hardwoods) with and without annual forages will be examined for goat production, and GA will consider benefits of silvopasture for sheep and cattle.
+GA will examine use of natives in a pasture system for pollinator benefits as well as improving diversity of the pasture system, providing additional quality summer grazing and possible control of GIN at the pasture life cycle stage.
+Native and other varieties of sericea lespedeza will be examined in a pasture system as a summer grazing/hay crop for small ruminants of mixed sexes and ages depending on time of year implemented by GA and AR.
+Supplementation with low cost feeds (soy hull and corn gluten feed) will occur at DE and VA.

 Objective 4: Producer workshops, which teach the use of integrated parasite control methods, will be taught throughout the region, with at least 5 conducted each year.
 Parasite control will continue to be an important educational focus.
 Efforts are strongly supported by the work in the other objectives.
-Local, county and regional meetings will be held in each of the states.
+Local, county, and regional meetings will be held in each of the states.
 Efforts will continue to update extension field faculty on small ruminant production and management.
-Information for agricultural professionals including Extension staff and producers among others will be posted to various web sites including those managed by KY, GA, and MD2 (Maryland Small Ruminant Page at www.sheepandgoat.com; American Consortium for Small Ruminant Parasite Control at www.wormx.info).
+Information for agricultural professionals including Extension staff and producers among others will be posted to various websites in each of the states, as well as the website of the including those managed by KY, GA, and MD2 (Maryland Small Ruminant Page at www.sheepandgoat.com; American Consortium for Small Ruminant Parasite Control at www.wormx.info).
 Efforts will be made to continue to support the eXtension Goat Industry as an online information source to producers.

 Expected Outcomes and Impacts